3 years full-time (plus optional placement year)

 Teamwork and collaboration are essential when responding to design criteria, rigid timelines and unexpected issues.
 Those with excellent management skills will help to deliver the best solution within the timeframe.
 Engineers aim to anticipate and avoid problems that might arise in a wide range of industrial applications.

-Our BEng Electronic Engineering with Business Management will equip you with a strong background in modern electronics, combined with specialised knowledge in the techniques of business and industrial management.
+Drawing on expertise of our Engineering Education and Management research group, this course will equip you with a strong background in modern electronics, combined with specialised knowledge in the techniques of business and industrial management.
 You'll gain practical and team-based experience from your first year onwards, meaning you'll graduate with the skills necessary to begin your management career.

 If you're aspiring to have a leading role in the engineering industry, this course is for you.